 If it isn't treated, iron deficiency anemia may become severe enough to interfere with daily life.
 Infants with anemia who are not treated can develop growth and learning difficulties.
 The good news is that its effects can be dealt with quickly by iron therapy.
 However, it's still important to find out the cause, because it may be a signal for a more serious disorder.

 There are usually no complications from this anemia, but it may come back, so regular follow-ups with a doctor are needed.
 Children with this disorder may be more likely to get infections.

 Making the Diagnosis

 Unfortunately, there is no simple, inexpensive, reliable laboratory test for iron deficiency.
 Currently, the most reliable test is the serum ferritin assay.
 This test measures the amount of ferritin, a major iron storage protein, and reflects the amount of iron stored in your body.
-According to the World Health Organization, normal serum ferritin values are 15 ng/mL (nanograms per millilitre) to 200 ng/mL for men and 15 ng/mL to 150 ng/mL for women.
+Normal serum ferritin values are 24 µg/L (micrograms per litre) to 336 µg/L for men and 11 µg/L to 307 µg/L for women.
 Readings lower than that mean that there's an iron deficiency.